dart-lang/language/working/0546-patterns/records-feature-specification.md

 #### Equality

-Records behave similar to other primitive types in Dart with regards two equality.
+Records behave similar to other primitive types in Dart with regards to equality.
 They implement `==` such that two records are equal iff they have the same shape and all corresponding pairs of fields are equal (determined using `==`).